Neihtq/typefast/README.md

 ![demo](demo/demo.gif)

 Measuring typing speed is a fun and diverting activity that can be done in a short amount of time.
 When taking a break, too short for playing games or watching series, but too long to only drink a cup of water, speed typing is ideal.
-However, mostly typing speed can be measured on websites such as [https://10fastfingers.com/typing-test/](10fastfingers) or [https://monkeytype.com](monkeytype).
+However, mostly typing speed can be measured on websites such as [10fastfingers](https://10fastfingers.com/typing-test/) or [monkeytype](https://monkeytype.com).
 While they do the job, they require a browser, javascript, or even cookies.

-Typefast is a CLI application that does the same like monketype, but in the terminal!
+Typefast is a CLI application that does the same like monkeytype, but in the terminal!
 It is cross platform and binds in well in the terminal.
 Starting and doing a few quick speed typing test has never been smoother.
-It collects random quotes from [https://www.brainyquote.com/](BrainyQuote) for typing tests.
+It collects random quotes from [BrainyQuote](https://www.brainyquote.com/) for typing tests.
 Other speed tests like most words within a minute, etc. are WIP.
 It is very lightweight and uses very little dependencies.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>